 But there’s more to this fragrance than pure uplifting orange, including standout notes of geranium and sandalwood.

 Inspired by perfumer Oliver Creed’s love for skiing in the Swiss Alps with its snowy mountains and cool streams, it’s quality stuff with a justifiable price tag.

 Inspiration often doesn’t translate into reality, but this EDP does so brilliantly.
 Blackcurrant can be overbearingly sweet, but in Creed Silver Mountain Water it has a fresh and green quality.

 This is enhanced by the green tea and bergamot notes, followed by sandalwood.
 It’s a wonderfully crisp and clean affair.

 Extraordinary indeed!
 When Dominique Ropion created Vetiver Extraordinaire for Editions de Parfums Frédéric Malle, he set a new standard for vetiver fragrances in a category where there are some mighty fine examples, including Guerlain Vetiver and Lalique Encre Noire.

-Since its founding in 1983 in Oman, Amouage has specialised in luxury fragrances with an Arabian focus.
-Reflection Man is one of the brand’s more commercial releases, but that doesn’t make it any less appealing.
+Since its founding in 1983 in Oman, Amouage has specialized in luxury fragrances with an Arabian focus.
+Amouage Reflection Man is one of the brand’s more commercial releases, but that doesn’t make it any less appealing.